 Alcohol addiction has many negative side effects including higher risk for heart disease.
 Research has shown that heavy drinkers can lower their risk of heart disease by decreasing alcohol consumption.
 However, there are many people in alcohol treatment who struggle with decreasing their alcohol consumption and/or completely abstaining altogether.
 From a self-empowering perspective, individuals can learn and implement coping mechanisms when they feel the urge to drink that will enable them to decrease their alcohol consumption or completely abstain.

 Previous research shows a relationship between alcohol consumption and coronary heart disease.
-Low levels of alcohol consumption may reduce heart disease mortality.
+Low levels of drinking may reduce heart disease mortality.
 High levels of alcohol consumption increase heart disease mortality.
-Regular alcohol consumption (at low levels) may reduce risk of heart disease by increasing high density lipoprotein (HDL).
-Alcohol consumption may also influence heart disease risk by affecting inflammation in the body.
+Regular alcohol consumption (at low levels) may reduce the negative impact on heart health by increasing high density lipoprotein (HDL).
+Alcohol consumption may also put heart health at risk by affecting inflammation in the body.
 Moderate drinking decreases c-reactive protein (a measure of inflammation), but heavy drinking increases c-reactive protein.
-The evidence suggests thatalcohol rehab for heavy drinkers would lower the risk of heart disease.
+The evidence suggests that alcohol rehab for heavy drinkers would lower the risk of heart disease.

 Some have suggested that low levels of alcohol (especially red wine) may reduce the risk of heart disease through antioxidant activity (which eliminates free radicals that may contribute to heart disease).
 However, alcohol itself has a pro-oxidant effect.
 It converts low-density lipoprotein (LDL) to oxidized LDL (oxLDL), which is more likely to cause atherosclerosis and heart disease.
 Finnish researchers examined the relationship between alcohol consumption and serum antibodies to oxLDL as well as c-reactive protein as an inflammation marker (Alho et. al., 2004).